 When your mind starts spiraling and demanding a slice (or three) of pizza, ask yourself if you are getting enough healthy fat during each of your three main meals?
-"Fat helps to satiate and satisfy," explains Laura Cipullo, RD, CEDRD, and author of Women's Health Body Clock Diet.
-"It slows the absorption of simple carbohydrates and thus keeps you fuller, longer.
+“Fat helps to satiate and satisfy,” explains Laura Cipullo, RD, CDE, CEDRD, and author of Women’s Health Body Clock Diet.
+“It slows the absorption of simple carbohydrates and thus keeps you fuller, longer.
 Fats mixed with proteins and carbs also prevent a roller coaster in blood sugar that would have otherwise caused you to think you were hungry.
-You weren't actually hungry, your blood sugar was dropping and you misinterpreted this for the need to eat."
-If you're not totally sure what we mean by healthy fats, then read up on these 20 Healthy Fats to Make You Thin.
+You weren’t actually hungry, your blood sugar was dropping and you misinterpreted this for the need to eat.”

 Check the Clock

 The next time those voices creep up on you, check what time it is.
 “If it is the 3 to 4 p.m. hours, recognize this is when your cortisol is slumbering and likely making you feel tired,” says Cipullo.
 “Instead of reaching for a sugar fix, get sunlight, movement and a snack with either carb and fat or carb and protein; the mixed macronutrient snacks are blood sugar friendly.
 And the light helps to sync you with nature’s circadian rhythm and the movement helps to increase your feel-good hormones while oxygenating your blood.”

 Your battle often boils down to a simple question: Are you really hungry?
 “Ask yourself if you would eat a whole plate of broccoli instead of whatever you’re craving,” says Wolfe.
 “If the answer is no, you’re not really hungry.”